MeenuSowjanya/freshrelease/README.md

     * Include User Management
     * Create canned responses
     * Build an archive or trash and restore tickets or notes
+    * Implement Action Cable for Live notes addition

 #### UI
 ##
     * Toggle to detailed view of next ticket